RutgersComLab/skill-analysis-media-domain/README.md

 | 27-2012.05 | Media Technical Directors/Managers |

 ## Implementation
 For our analsyis, we use the main and skills tables, with data ranging from 2010 to 2021.
-The main table holds the core details regarding the job posting such as title, onet, employer, sector, naics, location, education, degree, experience, salary_type etc. Skills table holds information about what skills are required for each job.
+The main table holds the core details regarding the job posting such as title, onet, employer, sector, naics, location, education, degree, experience, salary type etc. Skills table holds information about what skills are required for each job.
+Both main and skills exists in normalized from.
 The implementation consists of the following stages:
 <ol>
-	<li>Load the raw text files into a relational DB.</li>
+	<li>Load the raw text files into a relational DB (Amazon Redshift).</li>
 	<li>Identify filters that gives the data realted to 'Journalism and Media' category.</li>
 	<ul>
+		<li>Create two denormalized tables using main and skills, as well as main and certifications.</li>
-		<li>The relevant filters were identified as NAICS, ONET, and Year columns.</li>
+		<li>From these, we identify the relevant filters as NAICS, ONET, and Year columns.</li>
 	</ul>
 	<li>Identify job skill clusters using Cluster analysis for each identified ONET code.</li>
 	<ul>